 \section{Acknowledgements}

-The authors acknowledge support from EPSRC grants EP/S01375X/1 (DH) and EP/V053868/1 (DH and AG), from PRIN project ``NA-FROM-PDEs'' and from MIUR through the ``Dipartimenti di Eccellenza'' Programme (201-2022) -- Dept.\ of Mathematics, University of Pavia (AM), and thank Simon Chandler-Wilde and Ant\'onio Caetano for helpful discussions in relation to this work.
+The authors acknowledge support from EPSRC grants EP/S01375X/1 (DH) and EP/V053868/1 (DH and AG), from PRIN project ``NA-FROM-PDEs'' and from MIUR through the ``Dipartimenti di Eccellenza'' Programme (2018-2022) -- Dept.\ of Mathematics, University of Pavia (AM), and thank Ant\'onio Caetano, Simon Chandler-Wilde, Kenneth Falconer, Uta Freiberg, Giorgio Mantica, and the two anonymous reviewers for helpful discussions in relation to this work.